MohanadWael1/AkinatorGame-Periodic-table-elements-/README.md

 Welcome to AkinatorGame, a fun and educational Python project that puts a unique twist on the classic Akinator game by focusing on the fascinating world of periodic table elements! 🚀

 Overview
 AkinatorGame is a console-based game where players can think of any element from the periodic table, and the program will attempt to guess the chosen element by asking a series of insightful yes/no questions.
-Behind the scenes, this game leverages the power of a decision tree algorithm to make intelligent guesses based on the user's responses.
+Behind the scenes, this game leverages the power of a decision tree algorithm to make intelligent guesses based on the user's responses , I have put some sample of chemical elements as a Dataset , feel free to add more elements .

 🌟 Features
 Periodic Table Fun: Explore the periodic table in a playful way as you challenge the Akinator to guess your chosen element.